Tommi Linnansaari

 Brief biography

-Dr. Tommi Linnansaari is an Associate Professor at the Department of Biology and Faculty of Forestry and Environmental Management, University of New Brunswick, where he holds the Atlantic Salmon Research Chair.
-He is also a member of the Canadian Rivers Institute and he is the Research Coordinator of the Collaboration for Atlantic Salmon Tomorrow (CAST).
+Dr. Tommi Linnansaari is Professor at the Department of Biology and Faculty of Forestry and Environmental Management, University of New Brunswick.
+He is also a Fellow of the Canadian Rivers Institute.

 He did his undergraduate and M.Sc. degrees at the Department of Fisheries and Limnology at University of Helsinki (2003), and received his Ph.D. in 2009 at the Dept. of Biology at UNB.
 Both his M.Sc. and PhD. theses examined the ecology of wild Atlantic salmon.